-- Requests for credit by experience must be properly made and acted upon prior to the 10% point of the class and must be made in writing on the Request for Credit by Experience form. - Credit by experience may not be granted for cooperative work experience courses.

-- The department chair/ program director or lead instructor will guide the student in determining the appropriate documentation necessary to evaluate the request.
-Documentation required will vary depending upon the field of study. - o For guidance, the following are examples of the appropriate documentation: official work history with job responsibilities and proficiency ratings verified by supervisors and human resource officers within the company; active licensure or certification in an industry-recognized profession or para-profession and granted by a state authorized regulatory agency or similar government agency; a completed thesis verified by an official transcript could serve as verification that a student should receive credit for a technical writing course; electronically recorded presentations (taped presentations could be evaluated to determine credit by experience for

-- an oral communications class); and brochures announcing a pottery exhibit and displaying the creations of the student could be used for an art class. - Experiences which may require a demonstration of one's ability must be approved by the student's curriculum department chair/program director or lead instructor, the subject area department chair/ program director, the appropriate curriculum dean, the chief academic officer, and the dean of enrollment/registrar or designee. - Experiences must be officially documented per the college's request. - Veterans may apply credit for training received under the armed forces college training programs and some specialized and technical training completed under the auspices of the armed forces.
+- Requests for credit by experience must be properly made and acted upon prior to the 10% point of the class and must be made in writing on the Request for Credit by Experience form. - Credit by experience may not be granted for cooperative work experience courses. - The department chairperson/program director or lead instructor will guide the student in determining the appropriate documentation necessary to evaluate the request.
+Documentation required will vary depending upon the field of study. - For guidance, the following are examples of the appropriate documentation: official work history with job responsibilities and proficiency ratings verified by supervisors and human resource officers within the company; a completed thesis verified by an official transcript could serve as verification that a student should receive credit for a technical writing course; electronically recorded presentations (taped presentations could be evaluated to determine credit by experience for an oral communications class); and brochures announcing a pottery exhibit and displaying the creations of the student could be used for an art class. - Experiences, which may require a demonstration of one's ability, must be approved by the student's curriculum department chairperson/program director or lead instructor, the subject area department chairperson/program director, and the Chief Academic Officer. - Experiences must be officially documented per the college's request. - Veterans may apply credit for training received under the armed forces college training programs and some specialized and technical training completed under the auspices of the armed forces.
 Appropriate documentation must be provided.

-- The approved credit recommendation should be submitted to the Registrar's Office.

-- The registrar or designee will record a grade of "EL" on the transcript with credit hours; however, no quality points will be assigned.

-- Documentation shall be kept on file for five years in the Registrar's Office.

-- Credit granted for experience will not be calculated in the grade point average.

-- Financial aid is not available for Credit by Experience.
+- The approved credit recommendation should be submitted to the Registrar's Office. - The registrar will record a grade of "EL" on the transcript with credit hours; however, no quality points will be assigned. - Documentation shall be kept on file for five (5) years in the Registrar's Office. - Credit granted for experience will not be calculated in the grade point average. - Financial aid is not available for Credit by Experience. - Credit by Experience will not be entered on a student's record until after the census date of the student's first enrolled curriculum course with the college.

-- Internal Articulated Credit:

-Students may be granted

-articulated curriculum credit

-for non-credit courses that

-have an approved internal

-articulation agreement on file

-in the Registrar's Office.